 They did not even land in the exact site they were supposed to, but 910 m (3,000 ft) away.
 Although it still was in the mountainous Hadley-Apennine region.

 The Apollo 15’s moonwalks (EVAS)

-The second day, July 31, both Scott and Irwin left the Falcon to explore the surface of the Moon and collected soil samples.
-But when Scott tried to drill the ground in order to set up an experiment, he was unsuccessful.
+On the second day, July 31, both Scott and Irwin left the Falcon to explore the surface of the Moon and collected soil samples.
+But when Scott tried to drill the ground to set up an experiment, he was unsuccessful.
 The soil turned out to be a lot tougher than anyone had anticipated.
-Tired, he finally left the drill in its place and the astronauts returned to their ship.
-That first Extra Vehicular Activity (EVA), or spacewalk, lasted 6 hrs and 32 min.
+Tired, he finally left the drill in its place, and the astronauts returned to their ship.
+That first Extra-vehicular Activity (EVA), or spacewalk, lasted 6 hrs and 32 min.

 The third day, they went out again, explored more craters and mountains, and Scott finished drilling.
 They returned to the Falcon after a 7 hrs and 12 min EVA.

-Their last day, they spent most of their 4-hour EVA struggling again with the drill in order to break away a part of the Moon’s core.
+On their last day, they spent most of their 4-hour EVA struggling again with the drill, trying to break away a part of the Moon’s core.
 It took so long that they had to skip the other planned explorations.
 They did have time to pin the U.S. flag and take some pictures with it, though.

 The 4 combined EVAS lasted 19 hours, that is 10 more hours than the spacewalks of the previous Apollo mission.

 Apollo 15 was the first of the three “J Missions” to the Moon, which lasted longer and focused more on science.